alghalia/sms_spam_detector/README.md

+# SMS Spam Classifier
 This repository contains a Python-based SMS Spam Classifier application.
 The project utilizes machine learning to classify SMS messages as either "Spam" or "Not Spam."
-The app is built using the `scikit-learn` library for model training and `Gradio` for the user interface.
+The app is built using the `scikit-learn` library for model training and `Gradio` for the user interface. we are enabling users to test text messages.
+Based on the model's performance, the application will provide feedback to users, indicating whether the text is classified as spam or not.

 ---